IMPORTANT COVID-19 UPDATE:

 At this time we are offering a STREAMING SERVICE ONLY on Sundays at 10:45 AM.
 Due to the stay-at-home order issued by the Governor, the Midland Free church building is closed, and as a result, all ministry events at our campus are cancelled or postponed until further notice.

-When the COVID-19 restrictions are lifted and it is safe to meet again in person, we will post updates and look forward to seeing you again!
+When the COVID-19 restrictions are lifted, we will post updates and look forward to seeing you again!

 NEW Updates & Sunday Services at Midland Free